 ..and the table for men:

 And what about people who have LCHF and yet high ApoB?
-Well, the preponderance of the data would suggest no biggie there - but by all means swap yer Sat for Mono & W3 - just make sure that you stay LCHF, or you'll be set on fire inside ;-)
+Well, the preponderance of the data would suggest no biggie there - but by all means swap yer Sat for Mono & W3 to get more comfortable ApoB levels and hedge against all bets - but just make sure that you stay LCHF, or you'll be set on fire inside ;-)